Shape-Constrained Regression using Sum of Squares Polynomials: Applications of Shape-Constrained Regression to Economics, Real-Time Optimization, and Optimal Transport

 \subsection{Fitting a Production Function to Data}

-Fitting a production function to data is one of the best-known applications of shape-constrained regression and thus provides a good (first) testing ground for the SOSE.
-The goal is to estimate the functional relationship between the yearly inputs of Capital ($K$), Labor ($L$), and Intermediate goods ($I$) to an industry, and the yearly gross-output production $Out$ of that industry.
+The goal of this application is to estimate the functional relationship between the yearly inputs of Capital ($K$), Labor ($L$), and Intermediate goods ($I$) to an industry, and the yearly gross-output production $Out$ of that industry.
 As $Out$ is assumed to be a decreasing function in $K,L,$ and $I$, as well as concave in $K$, $L,$ and $I$ by virtue of diminishing returns, an estimator constrained to have this shape is desirable.
-Traditionally, in the economics literature, this is done by fitting a \emph{Cobb-Douglas production function} to the data, i.e., by finding $(a,b,c,d)$ such that the function $Out=a \cdot K^b \cdot L^c \cdot I^d$ is as close as possible to the observed data.
+Traditionally, in the economics literature, this is done by fitting a \emph{Cobb-Douglas production function} to the data, i.e., finding $(a,b,c,d)$ such that the function $Out=a \cdot K^b \cdot L^c \cdot I^d$ is as close as possible to the observed data.
 The advantage of such an approach is that it can be couched as a linear regression problem by working in log-space, with the shape constraints being imposed via the constraints $b,c,d\geq0$, $b+c+d\leq 1$ and $a \geq 0$.
-We therefore compare the SOSE to the Cobb-Douglas estimator in this subsection.
+We compare the SOSE to the Cobb-Douglas estimator.
 To fit the estimators, we consider the USA KLEMS data (available at \url{http://www.worldklems.net/data.htm}), which contains yearly gross-output production data $Out$ for 65 industries in the US, from 1947 to 2014 as well as yearly inputs of Capital $K$, Labor $L$, and Intermediate goods $I$, adjusted for inflation.
 Since the data is temporal, we perform a temporal split for our training-testing splits.
 We then fit the Cobb-Douglas estimator and the SOSE with degree $d=4$ and $r=2$ and the aforementioned shape constraints to the data.
 The results obtained are given in Figure \ref{fig:KLEMS}.
-As can be seen, our method outperforms the traditional Cobb-Douglass technique on 50 out of the 65 industries, sometimes quite significantly.
-This is in spite of $d$ and $r$ being very low, which once again illustrates that $r$ and $d$ need not be very high to obtain competitive results against other methodologies.
+As can be seen, our method outperforms the traditional Cobb-Douglas technique on 50 out of the 65 industries, sometimes quite significantly.